01 Sep 2017

-KiwiSaver is a voluntary retirement savings scheme.
-If you are over the age of 18 you are automatically enrolled in the KiwiSaver scheme when you start a new job.
-If you do not want to be a KiwiSaver member, you need to ‘opt-out’ between the second and eighth week of starting.
-Comprehensive information about KiwiSaver is on the KiwiSaver website.
+KiwiSaver is a retirement savings scheme.
+Everyone over 18 is automatically enrolled in the scheme when starting a new job.
+Anyone not wanting to be a member must opt out between the second and eighth week of being enrolled in the scheme.
+Full information is available on the KiwiSaver website.

 This guide covers:

-If your complaint is about a decision made by the trustees of the KiwiSaver scheme you are currently a member of, it should be directed to the dispute resolution scheme to which the trustees belong.
-Your KiwiSaver scheme provider’s investment statement will contain these details or you can call your KiwiSaver scheme provider to find out who the trustees are.
-(A list of all KiwiSaver scheme providers is available on http://www.kiwisaver.govt.nz/.)
-It is unlikely we will be able to investigate such matters as KiwiSaver scheme trustees are not members of our scheme.
+If your complaint relates to a decision by trustees of your scheme, you should take it to the dispute resolution scheme to which the trustees belong.
+Your provider’s investment statement will have contact details.
+Or call your provider to find out who the trustees are.
+(A list of all providers is available on www.kiwisaver.govt.nz.)
+We can help refer you to the trustees’ dispute resolution scheme.

-Generally speaking, you can only access funds in your KiwiSaver account when you become eligible for superannuation (NZ Super) at 65 (provided you have been a member of KiwiSaver for five years).
-There are limited circumstances in which you can withdraw all or part of your KiwiSaver savings before that time.
-These include: buying your first home, financial hardship, moving overseas and serious illness.
+Generally speaking, you can access your KiwiSaver funds only when you become eligible for superannuation (NZ Super) at 65 (provided you’ve been a member for five years).
+The circumstances in which you can withdraw part or all of your savings before then include: buying your first home, financial hardship, moving overseas and serious illness.

-You may be able to withdraw savings from your KiwiSaver account if you are suffering significant financial hardship.
+KiwiSaver allows you to withdraw savings if you are suffering significant financial hardship.
 However, you have to:

 Moving overseas permanently